tranek/GASShooter/README.md

 This is not production-ready code but a starting point for evaluating different techniques in GAS relating to using weapons.
 TargetActors with persistent hit results and ReticleActors particularly do a lot of code on `Tick()`.

-Assets included come from Epic Games' ShooterGame learning project or made by myself.
+Assets included come from Epic Games' ShooterGame learning project, Epic Games' Infinity Blade assets, or made by myself.

 GASShooter is current with **Unreal Engine 4.25**.
 There are branches of this Sample Project for older versions of Unreal Engine, but they are no longer supported and are liable to have bugs or out of date information.